jakmeier/Lagrange/_posts/en/2021-05-28-Untapped-Rust.md

 Most collections in Rust are homogenous, that is, they store objects which are all of the same type.
 For example, a `Vec<f32>` only stores floats.
 But we can make it one-way heterogenous by using pointers to trait objects.

-For example, `Vec<Box<dyn PartialOrd>>` stores a collection of pointers.
+For example, `Vec<Box<dyn ToString>>` stores a collection of pointers.
 The pointer types that can be accepted by this vector includes `Box<f32>`, `Box<u64>`, and many other types.
 Thus, the data types we can put in are heterogenous.
-But what we get out is just a pointer to a trait object (`Box<dyn PartialOrd>`) and the actual type of the inner value cannot be recovered.
+But what we get out is just a pointer to a trait object (`Box<dyn ToString>`) and the actual type of the inner value cannot be recovered.

 To have a fully heterogenous collection, the getter-method should be able to return objects of different types.
 This is trivially possible in dynamically typed languages, such as Python or JavaScript.